 Where to go for...

 Ring-tailed lemurs are simply the icons of Madagascar.
-Instantly recognisable by their striped tails, these animals are gregarious and highly entertaining to watch.
+Instantly recognizable by their striped tails, these animals are gregarious and highly entertaining to watch.
 During the mating months (April to June) the males engage in ‘stink wars’ by rubbing their tails with glands on their wrists and waing the scent in the direction of competitors.
 The best time to see these animals is late September when the young are just old enough to climb on their mothers’ backs.

 Although they occur in pockets throughout southern Madagascar, I have found the best place to view them up close is at the Betsileo-community-run Anja Reserve near Ambalavao.
 This is park is often skipped by visitors in their rush to travel between Ranomafana and Isalo but the scenery around here is spectacular.